About Lainey

 First, we tried living in an RV for six months.
 I share in this post Why (the Dream) of Writing from an RV Wasn’t for Me.

-Next we tried Mexico, and Colombia, and I won two awards and that gave me the confidence to stick with writing.
+Next we tried Mexico, and Colombia, and I won two early book awards and that gave me the confidence to stick with writing.

 And then, after over a year more of editing the book, I started looking for an agent.
 You can read more here in Tales from the Querying Trenches about how the hummingbird became my spirit animal.

 Was my journey over?
-No, this book still had one more year of editing and revisions to go (this time working with Tiffany Yates Martin an amazing developmental editor), and then I queried again; which resulted in over 130 tough rejections, including 30+ on the full manuscript, before I found my publisher.
+No, this book still had one more year of editing and revisions to go (this time working with Tiffany Yates Martin an amazing developmental editor), and then I queried again; which resulted in over 130 tough rejections, including 30+ on the full manuscript, before I found my first publisher, The Wild Rose Press (without an agent).

 My advice to other writers, a few years into the journey?